-360 credit points, of which at least 240 credit points should be at SCQF level 8, 9 or 10, comprising:
+360 credit points, of which at least 240 credit points must be at SCQF level 8, 9 or 10.
+Courses at SCQF level 8, 9, or 10 must include:

-- A minimum of 200 credit points from courses in Arts, Humanities and Social Sciences. - 160 credit points in a major subject of study in Arts, Humanities and Social Sciences (which may be part of the 200 credits listed in the point above) comprising related and consecutive courses in this subject over three years of which 80 credit points must be at SCQF level 9 or 10.
+A minimum of 200 credit points from courses in Arts, Humanities and Social Sciences.

+- A minimum of 160 credit points in a major subject of study in Arts, Humanities and Social Sciences (which may be part of the 200 credits listed in the point above) comprising related and consecutive courses in this subject over three years of which 80 credit points must be at SCQF level 9 or 10.

-In addition there must be at least two other subjects of study defined as 40 credits at SCQF levels 7-10.
+In addition, there must be at least 40 credit points at SCQF levels 7-10 in each of a minimum of two other subjects of study.